-Reporting is very much focussed on the management of liquidity, as well as managing interest and foreign exchange positions arising from the decreasing asset and liability portfolio.
-The liquidity is monitored daily, while interest and foreign exchange position are reported during each board meeting.
+Reporting is very much focussed on the management of liquidity, as well as managing interest positions arising from the decreasing asset and liability portfolio.
+The liquidity is monitored daily, while interest position are reported during each board meeting.
 The company grants loans only to other entities within the Ageas Group.
 Internal financial reports are produced on a monthly basis and reported in this frequency to the board.
-Bi-annually the company publishes its financial statements, to comply with the transparency guidelines that apply for issuers of listed securities on regulated markets with notes with a par value below EUR 50,000.
+The board meets on a quarterly basis.
+Biannually the company publishes its financial statements, to comply with the transparency guidelines that apply for issuers of listed securities on regulated markets with notes with a par value below EUR 50,000.
 These half year and annual reports are respectively reviewed and audited by the external auditors.
-Issues are discussed between auditors and board.
+Issues are discussed between auditors and board